 Wing Chun Chi Sao

-In source Wing Chun, Chi Sao is practiced by two Wing Chun practitioners maintaining contact with each other’s forearms while executing techniques, thereby training each other to sense changes in body mechanics, pressure, momentum and “feel”.
+In source site Wing Chun, Chi Sao is practiced by two Wing Chun practitioners maintaining contact with each other’s forearms while executing techniques, thereby training each other to sense changes in body mechanics, pressure, momentum and “feel”.
 The increased sensitivity gained from this drill helps a practitioner attack and counter an opponent’s movements precisely, quickly, and with appropriate techniques.

 Chi Sao is a two person Wing Chun exercise to build reactions and sensitivity and should not get confused as a fighting exercise, you place your Chi Sao into your 12 fighting programmes.